 Composer – Jonathan Keith

-A short description of my The Pill is: A dark comedy about a women who is trapped in a relationship and the only way she is able to go on is by taking a pill.
+A dark comedy about a woman who is trapped in a relationship and the only way she is able to go on is by taking a pill.

 There She Was

 He loves her.
 He loves her not.
 How many petals will this young lady have to pull to turn her friend into her lover?